privacy-scaling-explorations/semaphore-phase2-setup/README.md

 ### 1. The challenge file

-We will use the following challenge file from the Perpetual Powers of Tau ceremony as the starting point.
-The Blake2b hash of the challenge file, produced using the `b2sum -b` command, is:
+We will use a challenge file (`challenge_0025`) from the Perpetual Powers of Tau ceremony as the starting point.
+The Blake2b hash of the challenge file we will use, produced using the `b2sum -b` command, is:

 ```